 The company is in a growing phase, with the latest annual income totaling USD 26.99M.

-The company’s latest PE is -2.08, at a medium 3-year percentile range.
+The company’s latest PE is -3.71, at a low 3-year percentile range.